Curricular Practical Training

 - How You Want the Letter Sent: Fax or Email; To You or the Internship Site

-- Submit the CPT Authorization form and an offer letter from your employer to International Student Programs.
-The offer letter must include:
+- Submit the CPT Authorization Form and an offer letter from your employer to International Student Programs.
+The offer letter should be on company letterhead and must include:

 - Job title